Safeguarding Policy

 Aims

-We will seek to keep children and adults at risk safe by:
+We will seek to keep children, young people and adults at risk safe by:

 • valuing them, listening to and respecting them;

-• adopting child/adult at risk protection best practice and a Safeguarding Code of Conduct for AV and members to clarify the standard of behaviour required;
+• adopting child/adult-at-risk protection best practice and a Code of Conduct for AV and members to clarify the standard of behaviour required;

 Definitions

-A child is a person aged under 18 years.
+A child is a person up to the age of 16 years.

 Child protection and adult protection is part of safeguarding and promoting welfare.
 It refers to the action that is undertaken to protect specific children or adults at risk who are suffering, or at risk of suffering, significant harm.

-Parent is used as a generic term to represent parents, carers and guardians.
+Parent is used as a generic term to represent parents, carers and guardians, and refers to anyone holding responsibility for a child, young person, or adult at risk.

-All visitors will be informed that this policy and the Safeguarding Code of Conduct is in operation and that they are bound to comply with its principles and requirements.
+All visitors will be informed that this policy, alongside the associated policies, is in operation and that they are bound to comply with its principles and requirements.

-AV recognises that it is not its role to decide whether a child or adult at risk has been or is at risk of harm or abuse.
-This is the role of the relevant local authority safeguarding children or adults at risk team and/ or the police that has the legal responsibility, who have powers to investigate child protection concerns.
+AV recognises that it is not its role to decide whether a child or adult-at-risk has been or is at risk of harm or abuse.
+This is the role of the relevant local authority safeguarding children or adults at risk team and/or the police that have the legal responsibility, who have powers to investigate child protection concerns.

-AV will make available a copy of the policy to all members and visitors and will review it and endorse it annually at annual singers meetings.
+AV will make available a copy of the policy to all members and visitors and will review it and endorse it annually at a general meeting.

-Company directors, through each ensemble's committees and Designated Persons, have overall responsibility for this policy.
+Company directors, alongside committee members and designated safeguarding leads, have overall responsibility for this policy.

-… as the Designated Person, who is DBS checked, in respect of safeguarding, and this is to be reviewed at each annual singers meeting.
-If ensembles are members of national associations, the Designated Person must report all concerns shared with external agencies to the appropriate person in each association1).
+… as the designated safeguarding lead, who is DBS checked, in respect of safeguarding, and this is to be reviewed at each annual singers meeting.
+If ensembles are members of national associations, the designated safeguarding lead must report all concerns shared with external agencies to the appropriate person in each association1).

-The Designated Person is responsible for acting as a source of advice on child/adult protection matters, for coordinating action within the Club and for liaising with other agencies about suspected or actual cases of abuse.
+The designated safeguarding lead is responsible for acting as a source of advice on child/adult protection matters, for coordinating action within the Club and for liaising with other agencies about suspected or actual cases of abuse.
 They may also be responsible for implementing child/adult protection training within the ensemble.

-All children and adults at risk should be adequately supervised at all times.
-Children or adults at risk who participate in AV activities must be accompanied by a parent or carer, who remain responsible for them throughout.
-If a parent or carer is not personally attending an event this policy requires them to be satisfied that the child or adult at risk is accompanied and adequately supervised by an adult acting on their behalf at all times.
+All children, young people and adults at risk should be adequately supervised at all times.
+Children, young people or adults at risk who participate in AV activities must be accompanied by a parent or carer, who remain responsible for them throughout.
+If a parent or carer is not personally attending an event this policy requires them to be satisfied that the child or adult-at-risk is accompanied and adequately supervised by an adult acting on their behalf at all times and who is DBS checked.
+Children, young people or adults at risk should not be left alone with any adult that is not DBS checked.

-AV are aware that children and adults at risk may attend their concerts as members of the audience, or attend social functions hosted by them.
-It is the responsibility of the parent, or carer of the adult at risk or where such concerts take place in third party premises, such as schools or care homes, for that third party to ensure adequate supervision.
+AV are aware that children, young people and adults at risk may attend their concerts as members of the audience, or attend social functions hosted by them.
+It is the responsibility of the parent, or carer of the adult-at-risk or where such concerts take place in third party premises, such as schools or care homes, for that third party to ensure adequate supervision.

 Monitoring, Evaluation and Review